US weather satellite, test payload launched into space - KTVZ

 Developed for the National Oceanic and Atmospheric Administration, JPSS-2 was placed into an orbit that circles the Earth from pole to pole, joining previously launched satellites in a system designed to improve weather forecasting and climate monitoring.

+The NASA mission blog said there was no immediate data confirming deployment of the solar array that will power the satellite.
+“There may not be an issue, but we’re monitoring closely as more telemetry data becomes available,” the post said.

+The array has five panels that were collapsed in an accordion fold for launch.
+The fully deployed array would extend 30 feet (9.1 meters).

-Mission officials say it represents the latest technology and will increase precision of observations of the atmosphere, oceans and land.
+Mission officials say the satellite represents the latest technology and will increase precision of observations of the atmosphere, oceans and land.

-After releasing the satellite, the rocket’s upper stage was to reignite to position the test payload for re-entry into Earth’s atmosphere and descent into the Pacific Ocean.
+After releasing the satellite, the rocket’s upper stage reignited to position the test payload for re-entry into Earth’s atmosphere and descent into the Pacific Ocean.

 Called LOFTID, short for Low-Earth Orbit Flight Test of an Inflatable Decelerator, the device is an “aeroshell” that could be used to slow and protect heavy spacecraft descending into atmospheres, such as those of Mars or Venus, or payloads returning to Earth.